In this article we discuss:

 During the protection phase, you can start gentle pain-free mobilization and applying progressive stress through the tissues.

-May be useful to reduce surrounding muscle spasm and pain.
+May be useful to reduce surrounding muscle spasms and pain.

 Strapping or bandaging can often help to protect the injured area. *Be careful not to compress the area too much.